AndrewBWT/abc_test/docs/user_written_docs/data_generators.md

 A data generator in `abc_test` is an abstract object which produces some arbitrary, user-defined sequence of data values.
 The created data can then be used in assertions, matchers and test cases.
 There are several different types of data generator included with `abc_test`; for example, there is a data generator whose values are copied from some user-defined collection, a data generator whose values are read from some user-defined file, and a data generator whose values are produced by some user-defined random function.
 In this document we provide the documentation for all of the data generators included with `abc_test`.

 Data generators are tightly integrated into `abc_test`. `abc_test`, like many other testing libraries, can be configured to only re-run previously failed test cases.
 Unlike other testing libraries, `abc_test` extends this functionality to include data generators.
 A test suite created using `abc_test` can be configured so that each data generator in each test case will only generate values which have previously triggered a failed assertion.
-This allows the user to skip parts of a test case which are known to succeed, and allows them to concentrate on where the test case failed.
+When re-running a test case, this allows the user to skip parts which are known to not raise any failed assertions, and instead concentrate on parts which are known to have raised failed assertions.
 We provide a full guide to this functionality [in this document]().

 Data generators are designed to be used with a ranged-based for loop.
 Below we show a simple example, which uses what we call a static data generator, a file data generator, and a random data generator.
 In all the examples in this document we use multi-element block-based assertions.
 This type of assertion was specifically designed to be used with the data generator object, and we would recommend that the reader consider using them in their own testing code whenever they are using a data generator.